 We adopted two approaches to evaluate the sensitivity of imaging spectroscopy data to variation in GPP.
-First, we analyzed relationships between GPP and vegetation indices, which are routinely used in remote sensing of vegetation physiology (e.g., Roberts et al., 2011).
-We also statistically modeled GPP variation using partial least squares regression (PLSR) modeling approach, a chemometric method (Wold et al., 2001) that is often used for the analysis of hyperspectral imagery (Townsend et al., 2003; Martin et al., 2008; Wolter et al., 2008; Serbin et al., 2015; Singh et al., 2015) because it can exploit the full reflectance spectrum rather than select data subsets (such as vegetation indices) and doesn't assume the remote sensing data were measured without error.
-Furthermore, PLSR avoids collinearity in the predictor variables (i.e. wavelengths, indices) even when these exceed the number of observations (Geladi and Kowalski, 1986; Wold et al., 2001, Carascal et al., 2009).
-These issues are avoided by reducing the number of predictor variables down to relatively few, non-correlated latent components, using a stepwise selection method with individual bands or indices (Grossman et al., 1996).
-These latent components capture other nuance in the relationship between the spectra and GPP (e.g. canopy structure, leaf physiology, nutrients) (Asner et al., 2008; Asner et al., 2011).
-PLSR is not a standard linear regression, and instead uses singular value decomposition (SVD) to reduce the predictor matrix to a much smaller set of predictor latent components, which are transformed through scores, weightings, and internal relationships to build the vector of regression coefficients by wavelength or index (Geladi and Kowalski, 1986; Wold et al., 2001).
-This is not a limitation of PLSR but instead a feature of the approach which can allow for the dimensionality reduction of large problems to a much simpler model.
+First, we analyzed relationships between GPP and vegetation indices, which are routinely used in remote sensing of vegetation physiology (Roberts et al. 2011).
+We also statistically modeled GPP variation using partial least squares regression (PLSR) modeling approach, a chemometric method (Wold et al. 2001) that is often used for the analysis of hyperspectral imagery (Townsend et al. 2003, Martin et al. 2008, Wolter et al. 2008, Serbin et al. 2015, Singh et al. 2015) because it can exploit the full reflectance spectrum rather than select data subsets (such as vegetation indices) and doesn't assume the remote sensing data were measured without error.
+Furthermore, PLSR avoids collinearity in the predictor variables (i.e., wavelengths, indices) even when these exceed the number of observations (Geladi and Kowalski 1986, Wold et al. 2001, Carrascal et al. 2009).
+These issues are avoided by reducing the number of predictor variables down to relatively few, non-correlated, latent components, using a stepwise selection method with individual bands or indices (Grossman et al. 1996).
+These latent components capture other nuance in the relationship between the spectra and GPP (e.g., canopy structure, leaf physiology, nutrients; Asner and Martin 2008, Asner et al. 2011).
+PLSR is not a standard linear regression, and instead uses singular value decomposition (SVD) to reduce the predictor matrix to a much smaller set of predictor latent components, which are transformed through scores, weightings, and internal relationships to build the vector of regression coefficients by wavelength or index (Geladi and Kowalski 1986, Wold et al. 2001).
+This is not a limitation of PLSR but instead a feature of the approach that can allow for the dimensionality reduction of large problems to a much simpler model.

-For the analysis of vegetation indices, we calculated Normalized Difference Spectral Indices (NDSI) for all combinations of the 172 wavebands in our VSWIR imagery, where, for each pair of bands (e.g., i and j), one band's reflectance value (Band $i$) is subtracted from the other's (Band $i$), and the difference is divided by their sum:
+For the analysis of vegetation indices, we calculated Normalized Difference Spectral Indices (NDSI) for all combinations of the 172 wavebands in our VSWIR imagery, where, for each pair of bands (e.g., i and j), one band's reflectance value (Bandj) is subtracted from the other's (Bandi), and the difference is divided by their sum

-$$NDSI[i,j] = [Band_i-Band_j]/[Band_i+Band_j]$$ (Eq.
-1)
+$$NDSI[i,j] = [Band_i - Band_j]/[Band_i + Band_j].$$ (1)

-NDSI offers the ability to examine all narrowband features - in this case 14,792 possibilities - and determine their relationship with ecosystem function, such as GPP (Inoue et al., 2008; Ryu et al., 2010).
+Normalized difference spectral indices offers the ability to examine all narrowband features, in this case 14,792 possibilities, and determine their relationship with ecosystem function, such as GPP (Inoue et al. 2008, Ryu et al. 2010).
 Normalization standardizes NDSI values from -1 to 1 and reduces atmospheric and BRDF effects not otherwise addressed in preprocessing.
-We note that the NDSI approach includes calculation of several widely used indices, including Normalized Difference Vegetation Index (NDVI, normalized index of 850 and 650 nm, Tucker, 1979) and Photochemical Reflectance Index (PRI, normalized index of 531 and 570 nm, Gamon et al., 1992).
-NDVI is of interest because of its wide use as a correlate with variation in aboveground vegetation structure and greenness, while PRI is related to stress-induced physiological responses (Gamon et al., 1997; Penuelas et al., 1995; Garbulsky et al., 2011).
-There are a vast number of additional multispectral and hyperspectral indices that have been correlated with vegetation function (Ustin et al., 2009), but the NDSI approach, covering all possible combinations of bands and their linear combinations, captures the variation expressed in those indices, so the only additional index we tested was a simple chlorophyll index (Gitelson and Merzlyak, 1996), calculated as $[(1/R{700})-(1/R{850})-0.1515]/0.01517$.
+We note that the NDSI approach includes calculation of several widely used indices, including Normalized Difference Vegetation Index (NDVI, normalized index of 850 and 650 nm; Tucker 1979) and Photochemical Reflectance Index (PRI, normalized index of 531 and 570 nm; Gamon et al. 1992).
+NDVI is of interest because of its wide use as a correlate with variation in aboveground vegetation structure and greenness, while PRI is related to stress-induced physiological responses (Penuelas et al. 1995, Gamon et al. 1997, Garbulsky et al. 2011).
+There are a vast number of additional multispectral and hyperspectral indices that have been correlated with vegetation function (Ustin et al. 2009), but the NDSI approach, covering all possible combinations of bands and their linear combinations, captures the variation expressed in those indices, so the only additional index we tested was a simple chlorophyll index (Gittelson and Merzlyak 1996), calculated as $[(1/R{700}) - (1/R{850}) - 0.1515]/0.01517$ .